Filipeus-san/Wellbeing-tracker/README.md

 - npm or yarn
 - Claude CLI (optional, for AI summaries)

+## 🔄 Automatic Updates

+The application **automatically checks for updates** on GitHub Releases when you start the app and once per day.

+### How It Works

+1. **Automatic Check** - On startup and daily, the app checks https://github.com/Filipeus-san/Wellbeing-tracker/releases/
+2. **Notification** - If a new version is available, a stylish notification appears in the top-right corner
+3. **One-Click Download** - Click "Download Update" to open the GitHub release page
+4. **Manual Install** - Download and install the new version for your platform

+### Features

+- ✅ **Non-intrusive** - Small notification that can be dismissed
+- ✅ **Privacy-friendly** - Only checks version numbers, no tracking
+- ✅ **Manual control** - You decide when to update
+- ✅ **Release notes** - See what's new before updating
+- ✅ **Secure** - Downloads from official GitHub releases only

+### Update Process

+1. See notification: "🎉 New version available!"
+2. Click "Download Update" button
+3. Browser opens to GitHub release page
+4. Download installer for your platform (.deb, .rpm, .AppImage, .dmg, or .exe)
+5. Install and restart the app

+**Note**: The app does not auto-update itself - you stay in full control.

 ## 🔐 Security and Privacy

 - ✅ All data stored **locally on your computer**